 Many health facilities set pain assessment as the “fifth vital sign” and should be added to routine vital signs assessment.

 6. Pain assessments must be initiated by the nurse.

-Pain responses are unique from each person, and some clients may be reluctant to report or voice out their pain unless asked about it.
+Pain responses are unique for each person, and some clients may be reluctant to report or voice out their pain unless asked about it.

 7. Use the Wong-Baker FACES Rating Scale to determine pain intensity.

-Some clients (e.g., children, language constraints) may not relate to numerical pain scales may need to use the Wong-Baker Faces Rating Scale.
+Some clients (e.g., children, language constraints) may not relate to numerical pain scales and may need to use the Wong-Baker Faces Rating Scale.
 Pain assessment tools help translate the patient’s subjective experience of pain into objective numbers or descriptors.

 8. Investigate signs and symptoms related to pain.